-In addition to the cash payments made to the Sellers and the issuance of Closing Shares, in each case at the closing of the Acquisition, and subject to the achievement of certain revenue and net income targets for IDchecker for the twelve-month period ending on September 30, 2016, the Company will issue to the Sellers up to an aggregate of \$1,000,000 in shares of Common Stock (together with the Paid Earnout Shares, the "Earnout Shares").
+In addition to the cash payments made to the Sellers and the issuance of Closing Shares, in each case at the closing of the Acquisition, and subject to the achievement of certain revenue and net income targets for IDchecker for the twelve-month period ending on September 30, 2016, the Company will issue to the Sellers up to an aggregate of \$1.0 million in shares of Common Stock.
 In January 2016, the Company issued 137,306 Paid Earnout Shares for achievement of certain revenue targets for the nine-month period ending on September 30, 2015.